jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 **IMPORTANT**: The `backup` state is only used with the `default` scheduler.
 In the case of the `roundrobin` scheduler, `backup` is treated as `on` (i.e. the interface remains active).

+**[To be updated with the example with three network interfaces]**

 <img src="https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0/raw/main/img/mptcp_scenario1_change_interfaces_state.png" width="1200">

 **Launching scenario 1 with namespace MPTCPns and OpenVPN**

 To use a namespace (`MTPCPns`) and OpenVPN in both VMs, you have to run:

-- In mptcpUe1: `./set_MPTCP_parameters.sh -p fullmesh -s default -c olia -g 10.1.1.3 -n 10.1.1 -u 2 -f 1 -m -o client`
+- In mptcpUe1: `./set_MPTCP_parameters.sh -p fullmesh -s default -c olia -g 10.1.1.4 -n 10.1.1 -u 3 -f 1 -m -o client`

-- In mptcpUe2: `./set_MPTCP_parameters.sh -p fullmesh -s default -c olia -g 10.1.1.3 -n 10.1.1 -u 2 -f 3 -m -o server`
+- In mptcpUe2: `./set_MPTCP_parameters.sh -p fullmesh -s default -c olia -g 10.1.1.1 -n 10.1.1 -u 3 -f 3 -m -o server`

 In order to perform some experiment, remember to use the namespace `MPTCPns` and its network interfaces.
 For simplicity, you can run `sudo ip netns exec MPTCPns bash`.
-In the namespace, you can check the network interfaces by executing `ifconfig` (you should have interfaces `v_mp_1` and `v_mp_2` for both MPTCP paths, with IP addresses 10.1.1.X/24, with X=1..4, and `tun0`, with IP address 10.8.0.1/24 on the server and 10.8.0.2/24 on the client).
+In the namespace, you can check the network interfaces by executing `ifconfig` (you should have interfaces `v_mp_1`, `v_mp_2` and `v_mp_3` for the three MPTCP paths, with IP addresses 10.1.1.X/24, with X=1..3 on the first machine and X=4..6 on the second machine, and `tun0`, with IP address 10.8.0.1/24 on the server and 10.8.0.2/24 on the client).

+**[To be updated with the example with three network interfaces]**

 <img src="https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0/raw/main/img/mptcp_scenario1_test_namespace_ovpn.png" width="800">